-According to the U.S. Food and Drug Administration (FDA), elderly dementia patients who have taken the antipsychotic risperidone—sold under the brand name Risperdal—are 1.6-to-1.7 times more likely to die of various ailments, including heart disease and pneumonia.
-Medical research has also found a connection between Risperdal and adolescent male breast enlargement (gynecomastia).
-If you have taken Risperdal and you believe it caused you to develop heart disease, pneumonia, or some other negative side effect, you need a sympathetic advocate who will represent only your interests—and who will make the process of obtaining compensation for your injuries as painless as possible.
+Medical research has found a connection between Risperdal and adolescent male breast enlargement (gynecomastia).
+If you or someone you know has taken Risperdal and developed gynecomastia, you need a sympathetic advocate who will represent only your interests—and who will make the process of obtaining compensation for your injuries as painless as possible.
 The Rottenstein Law Group knows this, and we want you to believe it.
 We might be the Risperdal law firm you are looking for.

 What Is Risperdal and What Is Prescribed For?

 Risperdal is the brand name for the drug risperidone.
 Made and sold by the Johnson & Johnson subsidiary Ortho-McNeil-Janssen, this prescription medication is used to treat schizophrenia in teenagers and adults, Bipolar I Disorder in those aged 10 and older, and irritability associated with autistic disorder in children aged 5-16 years.
 The U.S. Food and Drug Administration (FDA) approved it in late 1993.